ctranstrum/chuck/cases/README.md

 | [chucker_by_the_dozen](rectangle_top_case_chucker_by_the_dozen.stl)     | top case option with one left thumb key and two right thumb keys |
 | [battery cover](attic.stl)                                              | above the top case to cover the battery (do not print in resin)  |

+Note that it is especially important when printing this case style on an FDM printer to place the top case upside down in the slicer so that the top surface of the case is in direct contact with the print bed.
+Otherwise you are going to have a real struggle with support removal.

 ## Print quality hints

 When printing this case,
-it should be noted that the "attic" portion of the case (battery cover) is designed to have heat-set inserts melted into it, so it is not recommended to print the attic using a resin printer or using a material that cannot be melted easily, unless you plan on altering the case design to use another method to fasten the case together.
+it should be noted that the battery cover (filename: `attic.stl`) is designed to have heat-set inserts melted into it, so it is not recommended to print using a resin printer or using a material that cannot be melted easily, unless you plan on altering the case design to use another method to fasten the case together.